 Sphere indicates the amount of lens power prescribed for nearsightedness or farsightedness.

 A Cylinder (CYL) and Axis is required to correct Astigmatism.
 Both parameters will be required together.

 This provides magnifying power for reading, progressive and bifocal lenses.
 You will have the same number for both eyes.

 How do I Read My Glasses Prescription?

-In addition to the general parameters, a glasses prescription also requires a Pupillary Distance (PD)
+In addition to the general parameters, a glasses prescription also requires a Pupillary Distance (PD).

 Pupillary Distance (PD)

 PD is the distance between the centre of one pupil (the central black dot of your eye) to the centre of the other pupil, measured in millimeters.